urbanquakers/pantograph/docs/docs/actions/gradle.md

 # gradle

-All gradle related actions, including building and testing your Android app
+All gradle related actions, including building and testing your application